Farkadi06/NoteKeeper/README.md

 # NoteKeeper

-A simple note Keeper App
+A simple note Keeper App to learn the basics of android development :
-*  Create notes and lists, set time and place reminders, and check off your completed tasks.